The more confused a person living with dementia becomes the meaner they get.

 Get active.
 Get some happiness into your life.
 I know it isn't easy.
 But, I know you can do it.

-Learn More from These Topics Pages
+Learn More from Our Award Winning Knowledge Base - Topics Pages

 How to talk and communicate with dementia patients